Bayt-al-Hikmah/React/Workshop3/Workshop3.md

 ```
 The `<Link>` component updates the URL in the address bar effectively "silently," allowing the `<Routes>` component to see the change and update the screen instantly without reloading the page.
 ### Dynamic Routes & URL Params
-Real applications rarely have static URLs like `/about` or `/contact`.
+Real applications need more then just static URLs like `/about` or `/contact`.
 Usually, we have data-driven pages.
 For example, if we have a database of 5,000 movies, we cannot write 5,000 separate `<Route>` lines.

-Instead, we use Dynamic Segments.
+Instead, we use Dynamic Segments, where each movie had id and visiting the URL with that id will load it data.
 #### The Setup
-We use a colon `:` to tell React Router that a part of the URL is a variable, a placeholder.
+To apply that we use a colon `:` it tell React Router that a part of the URL is a variable, a placeholder.
 ```jsx
 // In your App.js Routes
 // The ":id" tells React: "Expect ANY value here, and call it 'id'"